 Number of Pages

 Organic farming, Organic foods, Economic analysis, Integrated pest management, Biological control, Pest control, Organic culture, Plant disease control, Western Australia

 Agronomy and Crop Sciences | Fruit Science

 McCoy, S. (2007), Organic apples a production guide.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4715.

 Maps are not included as part of the complete document download.
 If this report contains a map, it will be available in the individual parts list below.